Dissection of the pancreas showing the pancreatic duct leading into the duodenum. The section at the top right shows an islet of Langerhans.

-A long, soft organ that lies transversely along the back of the abdominal wall, behind the stomach, and extends from the region of the duodenum to the spleen.
-In an adult the pancreas is about 15 cm (6 inches long) and weighs about 115 grams (4 ounces).
+The pancreas is a long, soft organ that lies transversely along the back of the abdominal wall, behind the stomach, and extends from the region of the duodenum to the spleen.
+In an adult the pancreas is about 15 cm (6 in long) and weighs about 115 g (4 oz).

 In mammals, the pancreas contains three classes of cell types: the ductal cells, the acinar cells, and the endocrine cells.
 The endocrine cells, or islet cells, produce the hormones glucagon, somatostatin, pancreatic polypeptide (PP), and insulin.
 The acinar cells are part of the exocrine system, which manufactures digestive enzymes, and ductal cells from the pancreatic ducts, which connect the acinar cells to digestive organs.